 BCCI's Anti-Corruption Unit also wrote to the city police promising co-operation, Jain said.

-According to Kuldeep Jain, some retired cricketers came forward to help the police in nipping the betting evil in the bud.
+According to Kuldeep Jain, some retired cricketers came forward to help the police in nipping the cricket betting evil in the bud.

 Meanwhile, Karnataka State Cricket Association (KSCA) Treasurer Vinaya Mruthyunjaya said the state cricket body had no information of the ICC contacting the police.